Preprocessing#

 tuple

-(sino, translation_params, optional_params)
+(sino, translation_params, optional_params, weights)

 • sino (jax.numpy.ndarray): Sinogram of shape (num_views, num_det_rows, num_channels)